stutipandey1909/valentines-website/README.md

 <div class="question-box">
   <div class="tiny-heart">❤️</div>
-  <h1>Since you didn't have time to ask, i thought i'll do it.
-Will you be my Valentine? 😏❤️</h1>
+  <h1>Since you did NOT have time to ask, i thought i'll only do it.
+Will you be my V-A-L-E-N-T-I-N-E? 😏❤️ (huh) </h1>
   <p>There is only one correct answer.</p>

   <div class="buttons" id="question">